nicholas-long/environment/zet/20230921220840/README.md

 /home/coyote/kb/hacking/tricks/python-fuzz-valid-dates.py # fuzz valid dates
 /home/coyote/kb/linux/install_sublime.sh # install sublimetext
 /home/coyote/kb/linux/install_vscode.sh # install vscode
-/home/coyote/kb/hacking/general-notes.md.old # figure out what to do with this /home/coyote/kb/hacking/notes-template # directory that is a template folder structure for hacking notes /home/coyote/kb/sed-scripting/httpd-conf-enable-cgi.sed # example sed script to edit httpd conf /home/coyote/kb/linux/java8.sh # source this in order to use a java 8 environment if it is installed /home/coyote/kb/linux/setup_aliases.sh # an attempt to sync zshrc and bashrc /home/coyote/kb/linux/oracle.sh # environment required to get oracle client working /home/coyote/kb/linux/old-machine-project/tandy-output-filter.c # a poor attempt to create a text filter to get the tandy screen working as a terminal. link this to the old machine terminal project.
+/home/coyote/kb/sed-scripting/httpd-conf-enable-cgi.sed # example sed script to edit httpd conf /home/coyote/kb/linux/java8.sh # source this in order to use a java 8 environment if it is installed /home/coyote/kb/linux/setup_aliases.sh # an attempt to sync zshrc and bashrc /home/coyote/kb/linux/oracle.sh # environment required to get oracle client working /home/coyote/kb/hacking/test-vuln-in-dockers/ubuntu-reverse-shell # save this directory /home/coyote/kb/hacking/test-vuln-in-dockers/ubuntu-reverse-shell-user-feature-test # save this directory /home/parallels/kb/linux/alacritty-run-tmux.sh # shortcut to start tmux session in a working directory with alacritty
-/home/coyote/kb/hacking/test-vuln-in-dockers/ubuntu-reverse-shell # save this directory
-/home/coyote/kb/hacking/test-vuln-in-dockers/ubuntu-reverse-shell-user-feature-test # save this directory
-/home/parallels/kb/linux/alacritty-run-tmux.sh # shortcut to start tmux session in a working directory with alacritty